OlgaLipovtseva/iCodeProject_React/README.md

 - Ecommerce part with Store page and cart.
 Products are loaded from Realtime Firebase.
 Cart implemented using Redux.
 In a cart user can add, substact or remove a product.
 Admin page shows list of all products with quantities.

+- Navigation bar with two rows with CSS animation (stars blinking) on hover on the top image.
+Some menu options are visible only to an  authorized user or to a user with "Admin" role.